fsharp/fslang-design/FSharp-6.0/FS-1113-insert-remove-update-functions.md

     val insertManyAt: index: int -> values: seq<'T> -> source: 'T[] -> 'T[]

 module Seq =
-    /// Return a new ssequence which, when iterated, will have the item at a given index removed
+    /// Return a new sequence which, when iterated, will have the item at a given index removed
     /// If the index is outside the range of valid indexes for the sequence then it is ignored. val removeAt: index: int -> source: seq<'T> -> seq<'T>